 These children understand contextual information, such as when parents turn off the light and tell the child ‘time to come up for bed’ or grab a towel and say: ‘time for bath!’
 They will sometimes respond to their name, but it is inconsistent.
 You would not say that they ‘understand everything’ but you can make it through your daily routine with verbal and gestural communication.
 They may hum or speak a little, but they are not using functional communication, such as pointing or requesting with words.
 They will look at items they want and reach towards them, but they will not look at you to see if you also see what they are reaching for (joint attention).

 I would suggest that you find a Speech Therapist that works well with you and your family.
 Be selective!
 You will want someone who prioritizes social language learning instead of drills.
-Drills and flash-card practice is fine for the ‘late talkers’ if it gets them past the initial ‘bump’, but if your child has a receptive language and social delay, it is vital that you don’t forgo social development for teaching a few words.
-Remember that ‘communication’ is more important than ‘speech’; it is more important that your child can point and use gestures, and understand words and gestures, than it for him or her to say ‘cookie’.
+Drills and flash-card practice is fine for the ‘late talkers’ if it gets them past the initial ‘bump’, but if your child has a receptive language and social delay, it is vital that you focus on your child’s social-communication development.
+Remember that ‘communication’ is more important than ‘speech’; it is more important that your child can point and use gestures than it for him or her to say ‘cookie’.

-These children may be later diagnosed with: ADHD, Deaf/Hard of Hearing, Auditory Processing Disorder, Anxiety, or Autism… or nothing.
+These children may be later diagnosed with: ADHD, Deaf/Hard of Hearing, Auditory Processing Disorder, Autism… or nothing.
 However, the earlier you start with this group of kids, the more and faster progress you will see!
-Your toddler should be able to understand familiar instructions and participate in communication non-verbally, so please don’t confuse these children with typical ‘late talkers’.

 *Make socialization a priority!
 If you are waiting for Speech Therapy to begin, you can make IMMENSE differences by putting aside your worries about verbal speech and focusing entirely on social interaction and togetherness.